-If the CHAINLIVIAN chooses to schedule a reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by the CHAINLIVIAN.
+If INLIVIAN chooses to schedule a reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by INLIVIAN.

 If the family causes a delay in processing the reexamination, decreases in the family share of the rent will be applied prospectively, from the first day of the month following completion of the reexamination processing.